Christian Educational Ministries

 Why Study Christian Educational Ministries?

 The academics at Taylor are challenging, but you already know that because of our distinctions and rankings.
-What you will experience when you come on campus is our intentional, purposeful pursuit of YOU.
-Our professors intentionally building relationships with you so they can help you discern your calling and prepare you for where God wants you to go.
-They aren’t just preparing you for 4 years of work; they are preparing you for 40+ years of ministry, investing in you so your discipleship will flourish and you will build more disciples wherever you go.
+Our professors care about more than your grades—they intentionally build relationships with you so they can help you discern your calling and prepare you for wherever God wants you to go.
+They prepare you for 40+ years of ministry, investing in you so you will flourish as a disciple of Christ and build more disciples wherever you go.

 As part of your studies at Taylor, you will grow professionally outside the classroom through: